Distributed applications: APIs and web services

 • SOA in the Enterprise

-• Service Delivery Lifecycle; SOA design patterns
+• SOA delivery strategies and design patterns

-• SOA governance and policies
+• SOA governance

 Training method